Platform9-Community/ai-ml-workshop/ai-ml-101/README.md

 ## Kubernetes Benefits

 Easily scale up Jupyter notebooks for your users.
 Give each user access to their own notebook so that they can experiment.
+Provide persistent storage so that users can save their work.
+Optimize server usage by allowing multiple workloads to run at the same time.
+Provide larger resource pools to users who may need more than what is provided locally (laptop/local compute).

-Ideally after running a single pod for a Jupyter notebook for testing, we would progress to configuring JupyterHub <https://zero-to-jupyterhub.readthedocs.io/en/latest/> to help automate notebooks for our users.
+Ideally after running a single pod for a Jupyter notebook for testing, we would progress to configuring JupyterHub (<https://zero-to-jupyterhub.readthedocs.io/en/latest/>) to help automate notebooks for our users.

 ## Deploy a Cluster with Platform9 Free Tier